usnistgov/pyPRISM/docs/faq.rst

 What do I do if the solver isn't converging?
 --------------------------------------------
-There are a variety of reasons why the solver might seem "stuck" i.e. the function norm isn't decreasing.
-See :ref:`convergence`
+There are a variety of reasons why the solver might seem "stuck", i.e. the function norm isn't decreasing.
+See :ref:`convergence`.

 What doesn't pyPRISM doesn't have the feature I need?
 -----------------------------------------------------